 That’s what Carl was doing, taking a risk with no promise of safety.
 And that act would make him a better second husband if Amy no longer wanted him as her first.

-Amy did gain greater respect for Carl’s openness and honesty over that weekend.
+That weekend, Amy gained greater respect for Carl’s openness and honesty.
 She knew they had a lot to do to reconnect, but she was now willing to try.